trailblazer/trailblazer.github.io/gems/operation/representer.md

 The operation's representer will be passed into the form's `validate` and used as the deserializer, as it can read JSON and understands the format's specific semantics.

+If you prefer to use the `params` hash for deserialization, include `Deserializer::Hash`.

+    class Create < Trailblazer::Operation
+      include Representer
+      include Representer::Deserializer::Hash

+You can now pass the params hash into operation call.
+This will still use the representer, but no JSON parsing will happen.

+## Validation

 After deserialization/population is finished, validation and processing is analogue to a "normal" non-representer operation.

 ## Rendering